shoeffner/mthesis/src/models_and_methods.md

 each other pixel location $x_i$ is used to evaluate the target function: If the direction from $x_i$ to $\hat{p}$ is similar to the gradient direction $g_i$, the value will be squared and added to $\hat{p}$'s target value.
-The similarity measurement is the scalar product: If the two normalized vectors point into the same direction, it evaluates to $1$, if they point to the opposite directions it evaluates to $-1$. @Hume2012 noted that in the paper all these values were taken into account, but vectors pointing inwards should not be considered at all.
+The similarity measurement is the scalar product: If the two normalized vectors point in the same direction, it evaluates to $1$, if they point in the opposite directions it evaluates to $-1$. @Hume2012 noted that in the paper all these values were taken into account, but vectors pointing inwards should not be considered at all.
 Thus @eq:targetpupilloc discards negative scalar products